pharaox/travelers/README.md

 ### Prisoner Travel

 Imprisoned characters always travel as companions of a "prisoner escort" group leader, who joins the imprisoner's court only temporarily and leaves on arrival, similarly to characters joining court due to travel options.
 The escorting character may also get some of the danger events mentioned in [Travel and Danger Events](#travel-and-danger-events).
-If this character travel is aborted for any reason, e.g. death due to an event, all prisoners escape.
+If this character travel is aborted for any reason, for example death due to an event, all prisoners escape.

 Unlike rulers that travel to their own realm capital, imprisoned rulers traveling to their jailor's capital are assigned a "prison guard" travel leader, can't add travel options, and other characters may not join their entourages.
 They also don't get any vanilla travel events, but may still be affected by the travel danger events mentioned above if they happen to the character who escorts them.